bayzid-himel04/Car-Workshop/README.md

 In this project i have used bootstrap , react-rotuter-dom, font-awsome(for icons).

-A slider was added in the home page and three animation Thr first animation was used in the service part where when you hover there will bw a 360 degree rotation .
+A slider was added in the home page and three animation The first animation was used in the service part where when you hover there will bw a 360 degree rotation .
 The second one in the contact part where you will see a car moving from left to right side . the third one in reviews part where when you hover in the the part where your review is given ex.(5 star) a little star will pop in the left corner .